thoughtbot/geocoding-on-rails/book/application_development/geocode_browser_requests_on_the_client_side.md

 In the view, we add a function which calls `getLocation()` on an instance of `ExampleApp.CurrentLocation` if the search field's placeholder attribute is blank.
-We pass the function a callback that sets the placeholder attribute to the current city and state:
+We pass the function a callback which sets the placeholder attribute to the current city and state:

 ` app/views/locations/index.html.erb@e9f6739:33,40